quadratichq/quadratic/dev-rust/README.md

 # Run on a different port
 cargo run -- --port 9000

-# Use a different base directory for state.json
+# Use a different base directory (should be the workspace root, not dev-rust)
-cargo run -- --dir /path/to/dir
+cargo run -- --dir /path/to/quadratic

 # Combine both options
 cargo run -- --port 9000 --dir /path/to/dir